naztylabs/helpdesk/README.md

 Show-LoggedonUser leverages QUser to pull the currently logged in user on a machine.
 It will also display whether the user is actively using the machine, and what time they last logged in.
 The ID column can then be used with Remote-Logoff to kick the user off remotely.

+WhatIs is a data gathering function.
+It can be modified to be used with a database to log information about a specific computer, or it can be used to quickly identify what a computer is.
+It'll bring back BIOS, Computer make/model, Serial, Logged in user as well as monitor information.
+Currently, I'm adapting the command to work with Helpdesk.ps1 as a 'Get-Data' button to quickly grab and display information from a machine.